Use the following method to provide corrections efficiently and accurately for projects typeset in the Well-Formed Document Workflow.

 - Providing corrections in this way eliminates issues with bad handwriting and multiple ink colors, so that the person applying the corrections does not also have to interpret them.

 - When reviewing an author or proofreader’s notes, an editor does not have to indicate “stet” or cross out instructions, thus creating competing lines of thought on a written page.
 Instead, an editor compiling the corrections list can simply remove an unwanted instruction from the list.
-That way, the only thing the typesetter receives is a clear, approved list of changes to be applied.
+That way, the only corrections file the typesetter receives is a clear, approved list of changes to be applied.

 - Errors can be tracked over time.
 At each corrections round, a list of errors is generated.
 These lists can be compared to find trends and develop better processes and checklists, helping to reduce errors and establish best practices.